lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation-extending/index.md

 Any sessions that are initiated with the base `SendMessageResponder` will now be routed to `ValidatingSendMessageResponder`.
 You do not need to do anything else.
 Corda will handle it from here.

 That's really all there is.
-If the CorDapp developer has done the work in their flow to make it extendable, then external developers that leverage the flow should normally have a straight forward task when it comes to implementing their code.
+If the CorDapp developer has done the work in their flow to make it extendable, then external developers that leverage the flow should generally have a straight forward task when it comes to implementing their code.

 ## Wrapping up